 How did you prepare for Ironman 70.3 Cebu?

-Races like these are considered A race for the year.
-All your trainings are directed to this one race of the season; preparation extends to months; loading your mileage of swim bike and run.
+Races like this are considered A race for the year.
+All your trainings are directed to this one race of the season; preparation extends to months; loading your mileage of swim, bike, and run.
 This would only be possible if you take care of your body’s nutrition.
 All your preparation will be put to waste if you get sick.

-After being awarded as the Fastest Filipina Age Grouper for 2016 at the recent Cobra 70.3 Ironman in Cebu, what’s next for Lezette Albarote?
+After being awarded as the Fastest Filipina Age Grouper for 2016 at Ironman 70.3 Cebu, what’s next for Lezette Albarote?

-Cebu 70.3 Ironman races are always special to me, because this is where I started to believe that I can compete.
+Ironman 70.3 Cebu races are always special to me because this is where I started to believe that I can compete.
 It also means extra pressure to perform and hope for a podium finish.
 Becoming a winner also demands that you develop the ability to handle pressure.